rpatureau/case-study/README.md

-The code is available in the `file perso/th_new`.
+The code for tasks 1-3 is available in the `file perso/th_new.py`.
-The The PDF document is in `final/main.pdf`.
+The PDF document is in `final/main.pdf`.